-The Lunar Reconnaissance Orbiter is a 2009 NASA moon mission that is still in orbit.
+The Lunar Reconnaissance Orbiter is a NASA moon mission that has been in operation since 2009.
 The mission particularly focuses on the moon's poles to search for water or ice that could exist in permanently shadowed craters.

 NASA launched LRO along with the Lunar Crater Observation and Sensing Satellite (LCROSS), which was also searching for water.
 The two probes together cost $583 million.
 In 2009, the agency deliberately smashed LCROSS into the moon.
 The crash unveiled large tracts of water ice at the lunar south pole, in a crater called Cabeus.